The City Where We Once Lived

 “Barnes has constructed an intricate apocalyptic world that frighteningly mirrors present-day reality.
 Through stark yet intimate prose, Barnes explores themes of separatism and displacement and how the lenses we look through are often distorted by lack of connection and empathy.
 He offers a cautionary tale about a world that feels a hair's-breadth away.”—Malcolm Avenue Review

-Recommended reads of April from Pop Cultured Nerd: “Taut with timely themes of climate change, waning empathy and lack of community, the story hits scarily close to home.”—Pop Cultured Nerd
+“Taut with timely themes of climate change, waning empathy and lack of community, the story hits scarily close to home.”—Pop Culture Nerd

 “A highly recommended look at a dying city that is part dystopian and part premonition.”—She Treads Softly